sbari/whatsapp-bot-starter/README.md

 - Confirm OpenWeatherMap API key is valid
 - New API keys can take up to 2 hours to activate
 - Check API usage limits

+### Docker Issues
+- Ensure Docker Desktop is running
+- Check that ports are not already in use
+- Verify Docker Compose version compatibility

 ## Contributing